 - If you suspect a user, please open their profile, tap on the three dots in top right corner and tap on User report

 - If you have been a victim - and we sincerely hope you weren’t - please contact us as soon as you can.
-You can also call our 021 406 3900, 8am - 4pm Monday to Friday to report anything suspicious
+You can also call our Fraud Hotline on 087 743 0656, 8am - 4pm Monday to Friday (excluding Public Holidays) to report anything suspicious.

-For more safety tips keep an eye out for #staysharp content on social media and our blog.
+For more safety tips keep an eye out for #staysharp content on social media.